bjoluc/cubase-mcu-midiremote/readme.md

 The very top of the MIDI Remote script file declares a number of configuration options.
 You can edit these options to match your preferences.
-Each option is documented in a comment above it, so feel free to consult the [script file](https://github.com/bjoluc/cubase-xtouch-midiremote/releases/latest/download/behringer_xtouch.js) for all available configuration options.
+Each option is documented in a comment above it.
+For an overview of all options, please refer to the [source code on GitHub](https://github.com/bjoluc/cubase-xtouch-midiremote/blob/support-other-devices/src/config.ts#L27-L54).

 ## Drawbacks

-**Quirks to be fixed:**

-- When controlling under-the-cursor values, the encoder's LED ring is not updated to single-dot mode but remains in whatever mode the currently active encoder assignment demands (blocked by https://forums.steinberg.net/t/831123).

-**Current limitations of the MIDI Remote API:**
+Current limitations of the MIDI Remote API:

 - The "Track" encoder assignment is missing the "Input Bus" and "Output Bus" pages which are not exposed by the MIDI Remote API.
 I prefer to use the mouse for routing anyway, as opposed to a push encoder and a tiny single-row string on a scribble strip display.
 - The "Pan/Surround" encoder assignment is missing a second page for vertical panning which is not exposed by the MIDI Remote API.